SSahaNU0923/AFSD-Code/README.md

 To understand how to generate the toolpath and geometry file, please refer to the original distribution: https://github.com/NU-IDEAS-Lab/ded_dt_thermomechanical_solver

+The current implementation has all the dependecies mentioned and requires the same packages mentioned in https://github.com/NU-IDEAS-Lab/ded_dt_thermomechanical_solver

 The input geometry is provided for one case as representative case.
 Other cases will be released upon publication.